roeszler/kapthol/README.md

 | 2.
 Management Experience | | Proxy Manager (holidays) .B|
 | 3.
 Service Trial | | Management Exchange (business swaps) .C|

-## Note : User Centred Design
+## Note : User Centered Design
 ---
-Considering the importance of user experience (UX) and user centred design (UCD) in all web / app developments, and to better devlop my understanding, I have spent a portion of my time to include a mock-up of the reserach and information that may be gleaned from such a process.
+Considering the importance of user experience (UX) and user centered design (UCD) in all web / app developments, and to better develop my understanding, I have spent a portion of my time to include a mock-up of the research and information that may be gleaned from such a process.

 I gave attention to this process in the knowledge that this will be an invaluable tool as I progress in my studies and working life.

-Below is links to the markdown documents I have created to assist my understanding of the development design processes as it would relate to a live project.
+Below are links to the markdown documents I have created to assist my understanding of the development design processes as it would relate to a live project.

 The mockup documents will be referred to as required within the text and/or you can be accessed them all here: